Daylighting Tibbetts en Plein Air

 read more

-On Thursday I went back to the Albany cresent to paint above the highway itself, more aware of the fire in this assemblage.
-It is a river of fire powered combustion engines consuming oil.
+Last Thursday, I returned to Albany Crescent, this time to paint directly above the highway.
+There, I was acutely aware of the fiery essence of this scene – a river-like flow of combustion engines, a stream of vehicles consuming oil.
 I spotted this particular parcel on livinglotsnyc.org.
-It is labeled Bronx block 2, lot 10, at 5920 square feet, and the…
+It is labeled Bronx block 2, lot 10,…

 read more